Andrea Chandler

 Andrea Chandler is an American farmer, writer, and retired sailor.
 After enlisting in the United States Navy in 1998, Chandler worked as a guided missile specialist on various destroyers, serving in Operation Iraqi Freedom, for which they were awarded the Navy Achievement Medal.
 Retiring in 2008, they worked on missile systems at a defense contractor before switching to small-scale agriculture, their interest spurred by 4 chickens they had been given as a wedding gift.

 As a farmer and science communicator, Chandler has worked with The Livestock Conservancy and been covered in The Independent and The Piedmont Virginian.
-As a Navy veteran and commentator on veterans' issues, they has been published or quoted in AlterNet, Quartz, and XoJane.
+As a Navy veteran and commentator on veterans' issues, they have been published and quoted in AlterNet, Quartz, and XoJane.